 You could do some research into the sector you are looking to enter and send out a cracking CV and covering letter or if you still aren’t sure, companies such as Office Angels, Reed and Indeed are always great for finding temporary placements.

-If you are looking to get into fashion, media or a combination of the two then brands like Grazia, H&M Group and Arcadia encourage students to apply for placements.
+If you are looking to get into fashion, media or a combination of the two then brands like Grazia and H&M Group encourage students to apply for placements.
 They love to see this get up and go attitude and if you can arrange work experience at a company of this ilk then your CV will reap the benefits for years to come.

 Volunteering At Festivals

 Maybe you would like to stay close to home this summer and not go abroad?
 Then why not get a group of friends together and experience some of the best that British summers can offer for free.